Canon T4i vs Fujifilm X-E1

 |17.||Fujifilm X-M1||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

-Both the T4i and the X-E1 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the X-E1 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the X-E1 was followed by the Fujifilm X-E2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T4i and X-E1 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Fujifilm X-E1 Manual.

 So what is the bottom line?
 Is the Canon T4i better than the Fujifilm X-E1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.